With so much to see, do and explore at Whiteman Park, we’ve put together a few suggested itineraries to help you get the most out of your visit.

-- After lunch, wander through the shops on the Village Mall and maybe pick up a cute handcraft or pottery piece as a souvenir of your day at Whiteman Park.
+- After lunch, wander through the shops on the Village Mall and maybe pick up a cute handcraft or art piece as a souvenir of your day at Whiteman Park.

 - Continue across the road and down the path to the Children’s Forest to experience some of our rehabilitation efforts up-close.

 - Start with an early visit to Caversham Wildlife Park, Perth’s premier native wildlife park, where you can see many of Australia’s native animals, generally at their most active in the morning.

 - After morning tea, head out on the Wunanga Bush trail, following the orange poles for a 45-minute bushwalk through Banksia woodland.

 - If you’ve brought your own lunch, head down to the tranquil picnic areas at Mussel Pool (a vintage train ride will get you there most weekends, check at the Village Junction Station).
 Otherwise, head to the Village Cafe for a sandwich or hot lunch.